-Uncertainty over the future of EPA regulations regarding air and water (including coal-related standards) may give rise to more environmental regulation at the state level.
+Uncertainty over the future of the Environmental Protection Agency (EPA) regulations regarding air and water (including coal-related standards) may give rise to more environmental regulation at the state level.
 This, in turn, may result in differing sets of standards in each state, which could make insurance risk more difficult to underwrite and price, particularly as air and water travel beyond state boundaries.
-For example, in October 2017, the EPA announced its intention to repeal the Clean Power Plan (CPP).
-Repeal of federally established, consistent standards for CO2 emissions from certain fossil fuel-fired power plants could result in states establishing their own individual standards, making underwriting and pricing more challenging.
-In addition, because tighter emissions controls, along with other factors, help drive the demand for cleaner renewable energy sources, the EPA's plan to repeal the CPP could adversely affect the growing renewable energy market by reducing the demand for renewable energy.
+For example, in June 2019, the EPA repealed the August 2015 Clean Power Plan (CPP) because the CPP exceeded the EPA's statutory authority under the Clean Air Act.
+In conjunction with its repeal of the CPP, the EPA issued a final Affordable Clean Energy rule (ACE) to regulate greenhouse gas (GHG) emissions, specifically CO2 emissions, from existing coal-fired electric steam generating units (EGUs) as defined by the EPA.
+ACE establishes emissions guidelines for states to use when developing plans to limit CO2 emissions at their coal-fired EGUs.
+Under ACE, states will establish their own individual standards of performance for EGUs within their jurisdiction, which could make underwriting and pricing more challenging.
+Depending on how the states will apply emissions controls under ACE, the demand for cleaner renewable energy sources could be impacted, potentially reducing the demand for renewable energy.
 Over time, this may result in lower demand for Travelers insurance products and services relating to renewable energy.
+States are required to submit to the EPA a plan (or negative declaration) to regulate designated EGUs by July 8, 2022.
+The EPA is still evaluating information and data for other fossil fuel-fired EGUs.